mapbox/cpp/docs/packaging.md

 The `apt-get upgrade` command will upgrade every package on your system and does not accept arguments.

 Usually what you want is to upgrade a single package.
-The way to do that is using `update` not `upgrade` like:
+The way to do that is using `update + install` like:

 ```
 apt-get update -y